cordialgerm/foe_foundry/data/5e_canonical/lich.md

 **Frightening Gaze (Costs 2 Actions)**.
 The lich fixes its gaze on one creature it can see within 10 feet of it.
 The target must succeed on a DC 18 Wisdom saving throw against this magic or become frightened for 1 minute.
 The frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a target's saving throw is successful or the effect ends for it, the target is immune to the lich's gaze for the next 24 hours.

 **Disrupt Life (Costs 3 Actions)**.
-Each non-undead creature within 20 feet of the lich must make a DC 18 Constitution saving throw against this magic, taking 21 (6d6) necrotic damage on a failed save, or half as much damage on a successful one.
+Each non-undead creature within 20 feet of the lich must make a DC 18 Constitution saving throw against this magic, taking 21 (6d6) necrotic damage on a failed save, or half as much damage on a successful one.</statblock>